AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

 # Offers on an inbound channel{#offers-on-an-inbound-channel}

-## Present an offer to an anonymous visitor {#presenting-an-offer-to-an-anonymous-visitor}
+## Presenting an offer to an anonymous visitor {#presenting-an-offer-to-an-anonymous-visitor}

 The Neobank site wants to display an offer on their website aimed at unidentified visitors who browse the page.